Details for Old Testament Poetry

 The following courses are prerequisites:

-The unit Old Testament Poetry is part of the subject area Biblical Studies and is offered as a part of the following Awards: Graduate Certificate in Arts (Alphacrucis College (NSW Dept. of Education)), Graduate Diploma in Arts (Alphacrucis College (NSW Dept. of Education)), Master of Arts (Alphacrucis College (NSW Dept. of Education)).
+The unit Old Testament Poetry is part of the subject area Biblical Studies and is offered as a part of the following Awards: Master of Arts (Alphacrucis College (NSW Dept. of Education)), Graduate Certificate in Arts (Alphacrucis College (NSW Dept. of Education)), Graduate Diploma in Arts (Alphacrucis College (NSW Dept. of Education)).

 Upon completion of this subject, students should be able to: